 \item[(3)] Over $T$ there exists a section $\delta:T\to \mathcal X$ of the morphism $p: \mathcal X\to S$. \end{itemize} Then there is a closed subscheme $\tilde S$ of $\mathcal X$ which is finite \'etale over $S$ and contains $\delta(T)$. \end{lem}

-\begin{proof} The same statement was proved in~\cite[Lemma 4.3]{Pan1} under additional assumptions that all residue fields of $S$ were finite and $T$ was connected.
+\begin{proof} It is clear that the statement of the lemma can be proved independently for every connected component of $S$, so we assume that $S$ is connected.
+For a connected semi-local scheme $S$, the same statement was proved in~\cite[Lemma 4.3]{Pan1} under additional assumptions that $S$ was regular, all residue fields of $S$ were finite, and $T$ was connected.
 The fact that some residue fields of $S$ may be infinite does not change the proof in any way.
+The regularity of $S$ was used at one point only, namely, in the reference to~\cite[Lemma 7.3]{OP2}, and the latter reference can be replaced by the reference to~\cite[Th\'eor\`eme 11.3.8]{EGAIV3}.
 The fact that $T$ is not required to be connected is taken into account by not requiring $\tilde S$ to be connected in the conclusion of the lemma.
 Apart from that, all arguments proving \cite[Lemma 4.3]{Pan1} carry over to the present situation verbatim. \end{proof}

 The following result is a slight extension of \cite[Lemma 3.1]{Pan3}.